 Any age is a good age to learn how to play lacrosse.
 Every year, we have new players join at all age levels.
 If you have a younger-aged son, 1st or 2nd grade is a great time to introduce them to the sport.
 Keep in mind though, we have new players in 8th grade or high school that join every year.

 The typical lacrosse season begins with practices in March with games beginning around March 31 and ending the weekend before Memorial Day.

-Our experienced Northland Lacrosse coaches conduct an 8-week comprehensive drill sessions (Sept-Oct) to help experienced players refine their skills and prepare for the Spring season.
+Our experienced Northland Lacrosse coaches conduct a 6-8-week comprehensive drill sessions (Sept-Oct) to help experienced players refine their skills and prepare for the Spring season.
 It is also a great time for new players to be introduced to the sport and learn the basic skills from our experienced coaches.

 As mentioned above, your son will need the following equipment.

 The costs to play lacrosse are segmented into four different areas.

 No. Northland Lacrosse provides a jersey and shorts for your son.
 You are required to return both items at the end of the season or you will be assessed a fee for replacement costs.
 We do encourage players to buy a reversible practice pinnie (not required).

 For the Spring 2018 season, our teams will be practicing at Antioch Middle School (2100 NE 65th St, Gladstone, MO 64118).
 Each youth team usually practices twice a week for :75-:90 minutes for each session.
 Our high school team usually practices 5 days a week.